 Fine Art Painting

 I love the process of learning new technologies and finding unique applications for it.
-I am formally trained as a mechanical engineer and for a few years of my engineering career I worked as a Technology Research Manager in the bike industry.
+I am formally trained as a mechanical engineer and for serveral years of my engineering career I worked as a Technology Research Manager in the bike industry.
 Tech Art allows me to merge fine art and engineering together.

 For the past three years, I have applied my knowledge of robotics and artificial intelligence into the process of fine art painting.
 The result has been automating different portions of the artistic process including the ideation, the curation and the painting process.

-Since automating my work in these projects, I have had to become more aware of my painting process in detail.
-When I use artificial intelligence, I need to be aware of my internal dialog and decision-making process in order to program parts of it.
+Since automating my work in these projects, I have become more aware of my painting process in detail.
+When I use artificial intelligence, I need to be aware of my internal dialog and decision-making process in order to program it.
 Likewise, when I program a robot to paint, I must have awareness of my body’s physical painting movements so I can mimic the movements with a robot.

 For example, my robot uses the same process of layering discrete brush strokes when I paint: The robot will clean the brush between colors and allows time for the paint to dry, this is the same process I use when painting by hand and layering the colors.